miriam-lau/Lullaby/development_README.md

 - Side bar: Users can hit play and stop.
 Users can select a song.
 Links to About (modal) and Github.
 - Main screen: Once a song is selected, the song keys will be displayed on the screen for the user to follow.
+The main screen will have falling dots that will randomly burst when keys are pressed.

 ![lullaby-wireframe](./lullaby.png)